 1. Capture details you might have missed or forgotten

-In addition, sometimes it’s difficult to make out what a customer is saying.
+Additionally, sometimes it’s difficult to make out what a customer is saying.
 They’re in a noisy environment, talking quickly, or speaking in a heavy accent.
-You can, and should, ask for clarification when needed.
-But having a record of the call, portions of which you can play back multiple times if necessary, provides some insurance that you won’t miss something critical.
+You can, and should, ask for clarification when needed, but having a record of the call that you can play back as many times as you want provides some insurance and the peace of mind that you won’t miss anything important.

 2. Coach your team more effectively

-By recording some calls, you can hear how your team members are dealing with customers.
-It’s a fantastic opportunity for managers to help teams improve their communication skills with customers, and to provide tips on how to sell more effectively or how to offer better customer service and support.
+By recording calls, you can hear how your team members speak to customers.
+It’s a fantastic opportunity for managers to help teams improve their communication skills and to provide tips on how to sell more effectively or how to offer better customer service and support.
 Anyone in your organization, from receptionists to top sales people, can benefit from the kind of granular coaching and feedback managers can provide as a result of monitoring call recordings.

 3. Get to know your customers

-By listening to customer calls, your marketing team members will learn how well — or poorly — the buyer personas they’ve developed measure up to your actual customers.
-Having a realistic understanding of buyer personas can, in turn, make your marketing efforts much more effective and impactful — another way to drive revenues.
+By listening to customer calls, your marketing team will learn how well the buyer personas they’ve developed measure up to your actual customers.
+Having a realistic understanding of buyer personas can make your marketing efforts much more efficient and impactful.

 4. Enhance your product or service

 By sharing call recordings with specific team members in product management or R&D, you can help them better understand how customers are using your product, what they like about it, and what could be better.
-All of this is invaluable, and free, information that can be translated into products and services that more effectively meets customer expectations and boost revenues.
+All of this is invaluable (and free) information that can be translated into products and services that more effectively meet customer expectations.

-In some cases, maintaining a database of recorded calls can help your business comply with legal, industry, and service-level compliance guidelines.
+Otherwise, maintaining a database of recorded calls will help your business comply with legal, industry, and service-level compliance guidelines.

-Recorded calls can help you resolve disputes or defend against litigation from unhappy customers, too.
-And in some cases, a voice recording can serve as a verbal contract.
+Recorded calls can help you resolve disputes or defend against litigation from unhappy customers and in some cases a voice recording can serve as a verbal contract.

 7. Capture customer stories

-Customers who call your company will sometimes talk positively about their experience using your product or service — why they chose it, how it’s helped them, and so on.
-With the customer’s permission, you may be able to translate the content of such calls into a great “customer success story” for your marketing or advertising campaigns.
+Customers who call your company and glow about their experience using your product or service — why they chose it, how it’s helped them, and so on—are a godsend.
+Beyond the confidence boost you get, you may be able to use the content of those calls (with the customer’s approval) for a great “customer success story” for your marketing or advertising campaigns.

 8. See how your customer service has evolved

-By maintaining a database of call recordings, you can compare how your team communicates with customers today vs. how you communicated with them, say, six months ago.
-The differences can show where you’ve improved and where you still need work as well as how your business is growing in the right direction — which can be extremely motivating.
+By maintaining a database of call recordings, you can compare how your team communicates with customers today vs. how you communicated with them in the past.
+The differences can show where you’ve improved and where you still need work as well as how your business is growing — which can be motivating.